olubusolami/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory : script that creates '/tmp/my_first_dirctory'
 7-movethatfile : script that move '/tmp/betty' to /tmp/my_first_directory
-8-firstdelete : script to delete the file betty is in /tmp/my_first_directory
+8-firstdelete : script to delete the file betty is in /tmp/my_first_directory 9-firstdirdeletion : script that delete the directory /tmp/my_first_directory